dirkkelly/curriculum-intro/rock_paper_scissor/README.md

 * JSON parsing

 Instead of having the logic for randomly selecting the computer's move inside the loop, use Faraday to send a `GET` request to a given address that will return the computer's move.
 The student will then have to parse this JSON response to properly pass it into the RPSCalculator class.

+When hitting the rps-game server on heroku, remember to first set `PROD=1 ruby rock_paper_scissor_api.rb`.